 © PhotoDisc/C. Lee/PhotoLink

-About one-third of the energy used in the United States in 2006 went to industry.
-That’s not so surprising when you consider everything that falls under this economic sector.
-Every product we rely on—from aluminum cans to fertilizer to glass to paper products—takes energy to produce.
-The use of energy in industry affects every single citizen personally through the cost of goods and services, the quality of manufactured products, the strength of the economy, and the availability of jobs.
+About one-third of the energy used in the United States in 2015 went to industry.
+That’s understandable in view of the wide range of activity in this economic sector.
+Every product on which we rely—from gasoline and automobiles to food, buildings, machinery, and appliances—takes energy to produce.
+The use of energy in industry affects every single citizen directly through the cost of goods and services, the quality of manufactured products, the strength of the economy, and the availability of jobs.

-The use of energy in industry affects every single citizen personally through the cost of goods and services, the quality of manufactured products, the strength of the economy, and the availability of jobs.
+The use of energy in industry affects every single citizen directly through the cost of goods and services, the quality of manufactured products, the strength of the economy, and the availability of jobs.

 The industrial sector uses energy in many ways.
-Often energy is needed directly to raise the temperature of components in the manufacturing process, which is called process heating.
-Refining crude oil, where heat is used to separate various products, is an example of this.
+One major application involves raising the temperature of components in the manufacturing process, which is called process heating.
+Refining crude oil, where heat is used to separate various distillates, is an example of this.
 Another common use of energy in industry is to heat a boiler that generates steam or hot water.